IanLunn/Sequence/DOCUMENTATION.md

 - `true`: The hash tag will change as soon as Sequence is initiated
 - `false`: The hash tag will not change when the first step becomes active but will change for every other step after that

-### Fallback Theme for Legacy Browsers
+### Fallback Mode

-The fallback theme options control Sequence when it is being viewed in browsers that do not support CSS transitions.
-Please see [caniuse.com for CSS3 transition browser compatibility](http://caniuse.com/#search=transitions).
+The fallback mode is used when a browser does not fully support the features used by Sequence.
+For a more detailed description, please see [Browser Support](#browser-support-and-fallback-mode).

-Fallback theme options are included in the options of each instance of Sequence, like so:
+Fallback mode options are included in the options of each instance of Sequence, like so:

 ```javascript
 <script>